Travelling after stroke

 Everyone needs a holiday!
 It is good for your mind and body to rest and relax!

-You may not be thinking about travelling immediately after your stroke but at some point you may consider taking a holiday.
-You may want to travel for rest and relaxation, to see new places, or visit family and friends.
+You may be thinking about your ability to travel after your stroke.
+You may already have travel plans booked and want to travel for rest and relaxation, to see new places, or visit family and friends.

-Your doctor will let you know if it is safe for you to travel.
+After a stroke it is important to check with your doctor before you travel.
 Your healthcare team can also give you some tips to make travelling easier.

 What do I need to know for traveling after stroke?

-Considering your needs and planning ahead can help you have a safe and enjoyable holiday.
-It may be helpful to speak with your health care team for suggestions to make travel easier.
+Consider your needs, and plan ahead to help you have a safe and enjoyable holiday.
+It may be helpful to speak with your health care team, a travel agent or insurance provider for suggestions to make travel easier.
+It is important to find out from your insurance provider if you are eligible for travel insurance and health coverage.

 Learn from the experience of others.
 You can get ideas and suggestions from other people who have had strokes about what has worked well for them while travelling.
 For example, you may find answers to your travel questions at a peer support group or online.